pinax-network/subgraph-cosmos-proposals/INJECTIVE_README.md

 ### all_events

-The `all_events` module reads from the `sf.cosmos.type.v2.Block` source and outputs a list of all events in the block, Some events are at the block level, others appear inside the transactions.
+The `all_events` module reads from the `sf.cosmos.type.v2.Block` source and outputs a list of all even85635725ts in the block, Some events are at the block level, others appear inside the transactions.
 The latter will include the transaction hash.

 ### filtered_events